 Beck Capital Management requires a minimum investment of $500,000.
-The company is research-focused and offers details on the firm’s investment philosophy.
+The financial advisor firm is research-focused and offers details on the firm’s investment philosophy.
 A highlight of Beck Capital is that you’re not charged separate fees for financial planning services, a practice common in other firms.
 Instead, your management fees include the service.
 The company offers account management to individuals and high-net-worth individuals and families.

 Who Should Use Beck Capital Management?

 Those who have at least $100,000 or are within 10 years of retirement is the answer Frank Beck, Beck Capital’s president, gave when asked about who should find a financial advisor.
 He stated that most clients are most concerned about their money lasting at least as long as they do, and setting up a plan for their children or grandchildren.

 If you appreciate a heavily researched based approach to your portfolio, you’ll appreciate Beck Capital’s focus on macro economics and analysis.
 It’s one of the only firms that employs a PhD economist and professor.

 The firm’s eight person team is on the smaller size compared to other firms in the area, but not as small as the three-person LBJ Family Wealth Management.
 You’d likely have the opportunity to get to know most team members but still have the resources of a larger firm, such as databases and tools used to manage your account.

 This firm is also for you if you prefer one set fee.
 Financial planning services are included in your management fees.
 This differs from firms such as WorthPointe and Austin Asset that charge separately for those services either as an hourly fee or as a project-based fee.

 Finally, while it’s not essential to live in Austin, it is helpful if you’re in the area to meet with your advisor at least once a year.